maarten-pennings/howto/c64chars/readme.md

 Conclusion: the C64 duplicate glyphs are a result of the "double pixel policy".

-## Reverse video error
+## Reverse video errors

 My Python script also checks if each glyph is a flip of its reverse video counter part.
-To my big surprise, there was one mismatch: for character 0x00 (@).
+To my big surprise, there was one mismatch: for character 0x00 (@), see the pixel in the 6th row of the 6th column (dotted in 0x80 in the table below).

 ![Wrong RVS](c64fontromhi-3wrongrvs.png)